labsatomicai/.github/profile/README.md

 ## Contact

-You can get in touch with us through [GitHub](https://github.com/perceptrawave).
+You can get in touch with us through [GitHub](https://github.com/mach-data).
 Follow us to stay updated on our projects and contributions.

-Thank you for exploring perceptrawave, and we look forward to collaborating with you on future projects!
+Thank you for exploring machdata, and we look forward to collaborating with you on future projects!